ulupo/giotto-ph/paper/paper.md

 @edelsbrunner2000simplification; @zomorodian2005computing] has attracted the
-most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, throughout entire ranges of parameters, (b) its succinct nature and ease of representation, as it simply consists of a (typically small) collection of intervals of the real line, (c) its provable robustness under perturbations of the input data [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to computation and algorithmic optimization, as demonstrated by the large number of existing implementations – see Sec.
-1 in [@bauer2021ripser] for a review, and [@aggarwal2021dory; @vonbromssen2021computing] for recent entries not mentioned there.
+most attention due to (a) its ability to track the appearance and disappearance of holes, voids, or higher-dimensional topological features in data, (b) its succinct nature and ease of representation, (c) its robustness under perturbations [@damico2003optimal; @cohen-steiner2007stability], and (d) its amenability to computation and algorithmic optimization – see Sec.
+1 in [@bauer2021ripser] for a review, and the recent implementations in [@aggarwal2021dory; @vonbromssen2021computing].

 Despite these successes, the computation of barcodes remains a challenge when dealing with large datasets and/or with high-dimensional topological features.
-Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration* or a *filtered complex*, and several filtrations of interest in applications quickly become very large as their defining parameter increases.
-This leads to a staggering number of elementary row or column operations required to distil the desired barcode via standard matrix reduction algorithms.
+Indeed, the input to any barcode computation is a growing, one-parameter family of combinatorial objects, called a *filtration*, and several filtrations of interest in applications quickly become very large as their defining parameter increases.
+This leads to a staggering number of operations required to distil the desired barcode via established matrix reduction algorithms.

 While PH computation for many types of simplicial filtrations constructed from point clouds, finite metric spaces, or graphs are limited by similar